tknbr/tknbr.github.io/_pages/index.md

 ---

 Welcome to my blog!
 My name is Arnau and I am a Software Engineer with 5+ years of experience in Embedded and Operating Systems.
-During this time I have focused in learning how to build a clean architecture focusing on optimization and efficient memory usage.
-In this blog, you will find information about a wide range of topics that interest me, spanning from the embedded world where I work day to day, to the intriguing realm of Artificial Intelligence.
+Over the years, I have focused on learning how to build a clean architecture with an emphasis on optimization and efficient memory usage.
+In this blog, you will find information about a wide range of topics that interest me, especially in the intriguing realm of Artificial Intelligence.
+Additionally, you'll find some side projects I developed in my free time to learn about AI and statistics.

 ![placeholder](/images/jo2.jpg){:style="display:block; margin-left:auto; margin-right:auto;"  width="60%"}